adhyh/homebridge-vwconnectid/README.md

 * Set climatisation on and off.
 Setting the temperature doesn't automatically trigger on/ off state.

 ## Changelog
+* 1.0.5: Move locationMotionSensors to the new destinations block.
+Destinations can be sent to the car's navigation and expose a motion trigger.
-1.0.4: Add setting switches for climatisation and charging.
+* 1.0.4: Add setting switches for climatisation and charging.
 Set charging 'brightness' for target battery level.